About

 to create a better future.

 What We Believe: We believe K-12 students across the country have the power to shape America into the true democracy it has consistently aspired to become.
 We also believe that, rather than simply sharing knowledge about justice and human welfare with students, we must view them as active learners.
-We must consider and use developmental science to leverage students' capacity for understanding complex issues around race and justice, allow them to wrestle with hard truths, and provide them the opportunity to work collaboratively to solve various issues.
+We must consider and use developmental science to leverage students' capacity for understanding complex issues and provide them the opportunity to work collaboratively to solve them.

-Our resources focus on dialogue because we are living during a time when people holding differing positions are increasingly polarized.
-Dialogue is underutilized, and contrasting perspectives are often ignored or dismissed.
+Our resources focus on dialogue because we are living during a time when people are increasingly polarized.
+Dialogue is underutilized, and differing perspectives are often ignored or dismissed.
 Central to any democracy is substantial space for engaging in generative conversation about contentious issues between people who hold differing views, so they may find effective solutions for complex problems.

 This initiative is framed by developmental science and is grounded in history and culturally responsive teaching practices.
-Our goal is to develop K-12 students into justice-oriented citizens by engaging them in developmentally appropriate peer-to-peer civic discourse based on rich historical content related to issues of race and justice in the U.S. context.
+Our goal is to encourage K-12 students to engage in developmentally appropriate peer-to-peer civic discourse based on rich historical content.
 We are also committed to helping teachers nurture in students the skills needed to address today’s most pressing issues.

 What We Create: Educating for Democracy resources include individual lesson plans, integrated units, independent activities and teacher professional development materials.
-Elementary and secondary materials all focus on the perspectives of those who have been marginalized by their racial-ethnic identity.
 Elementary school lessons rely on fiction and nonfiction literature to engage students, while middle and high school units use primary sources and extensively researched secondary sources to investigate complex topics.
 All lesson materials have been reviewed by historians and experts in developmental science.